Type 2 Diabetes and Health Insurance

 For the most part, type 2 diabetes is a self-managed condition.
 However, people with diabetes need supplies like test strips and insulin to monitor their blood sugar and stay healthy.
 In the past, it was often difficult for people with diabetes to obtain health insurance.
 However, since 2014, all new health insurance plans cannot deny coverage, charge more, or refuse to cover treatments because you or someone in your family has diabetes.2

-The issue of health insurance is an important one for anyone with diabetes.
-Obtaining health insurance that includes hospitalization and major medical coverage is essential for any person with a serious health condition because of the lifetime requirements for a variety of medical and other health needs and the considerable cost associated with those needs.
-If you live in the US, where the health insurance marketplace is particularly complex, being well informed about your health insurance options will help ensure that you and your family have both the health services and financial protection that you deserve.
+If you live in the United States, where the health insurance marketplace is particularly complex and expensive, being well informed about your health insurance options will help ensure that you and your family have both the health services and financial protection you need.